jingqiuELE/tinyvpn/README.md

 ### Testing

 ##### Goal
-  The test would run **myvpn** in a simulated network created with mininet running in Docker container.
+  The test would run **petrel** in a simulated network created with mininet running in Docker container.
 The purpose of this approach is to test the program in a sandbox, changable networking environment.
   The topology of the network is: